A-Z of Recycling

 Asbestos - Asbestos cannot be recycled, as it is a Hazardous waste.
 Click here for further details before disposing of asbestos.

 Attic Clearance - Having an attic clearance?
 Consider selling, swapping or donating the item.
-You could also use your local Freecycle group to find a good home for the item.
+You could also use your local online group or paper to find a good home for the item.

-Autumn Leaves - Can be composted at home.
+Autumn Leaves - Can be composted at home to make leaf mould (see compost pages).
 Some councils offer a garden waste collection scheme.
 Autumn leaves can also be taken to Norfolk County Council's Main Recycling CentresBack to top ^

 Bags - See Plastic bags

 Bathroom fittings and furniture - This is DIY waste and cannot be disposed of through your normal waste collection.
 If refitting a bathroom, why not hire a skip?
-If not you can take 1 item (e.g. a bath is one item) per week to Norfolk County Council Recycling Centres free of charge, or larger amounts to the subsidised pay as you throw service at one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+Ask your tradesperson to dispose of the waste if you are having it done professionally, but check they have the necessary waste transport licenses.
+You cannot ask the tradesperson to take the waste to a Main Recyling Centre for you.
+You can take one item (e.g. a bath is one item) per week to Norfolk County Council Recycling Centres free of charge, or larger amounts to the subsidised pay as you throw service at one of the eight Main Plus Recycling Centres at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.

 Batteries - Can be taken to one of Norfolk County Council's Main Recycling Centres or to one of many battery boxes in retail stores.
-Try to use rechargeable batteries instead!
+Try to use rechargeable batteries where possible.

 Beds - See furniture

 Bicycles - most bikes can be given a new lease of life after you have finished with them.
-Look out for community reuse/repair groups in your area or try: www.bicyclelinks.org.uk www.thevauxhallcentre.com or www.keystonetrust.org.uk.
+Look out for community reuse/repair groups in your area or try: www.each.org.uk or www.bicyclelinks.org.uk or www.keystonetrust.org.uk.
 Alternatively, bicycles can be taken to your local main recycling centre.

 Bricks - Cleaned bricks can be reused in the garden to make a barbeque or to line paths.
-One 80 litre sack of DIY waste can be taken to Norfolk County Council Main Recycling Centres free of charge each week, or larger amounts to the subsidized pay-per-load service at one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+One 80 litre sack of DIY waste can be taken to Norfolk County Council Main Recycling Centres free of charge each week, or larger amounts to the subsidised pay as you throw service at one of the eight Main Plus Recycling Centres at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+Also see DIY below.

 Bubble wrap - see Packaging

-Building materials/ rubble - Many building materials can be reused around the home.
-You may also be able to find a new home for it through your local Freecycle group.
+Building materials/rubble - Many building materials can be reused around the home.
+You may also be able to find a new home for it through your local online forum or paper.
 You can also dispose of some DIY waste through Norfolk's Main Recycling Centres.
-Call 0344 800 8004 for further details.
+See DIY below.

 Business waste - waste from some businesses can used as a resource in another.
-For further details on help with recycling in your business please click on business waste on the left.
+For further details on help with recycling in your business see 'Recycling at Work' on the left.
 Some organisations collect materials from businesses that can be reused for art and craft projects, usually with children.
 The Norfolk based Mini-Scrapbox is a local charity that offers this service.

 Bulky waste - your local district council may offer a collection service and items such as furniture can be reused or recycled at Norfolk's Main Recycling Centres.
 Please visit http://www.norfolk.gov.uk/Environment/ for further details.
 Alternative options include using local online forums to either sell or give away unwanted items, or contacting a local charity to see if they are interested in your item for reuse or sale.
 A free service run by www.recycle.co.uk encourages members to list their items for charities to claim if they wish to - after 48 hours the listing becomes available to the general public if of no use to the charity partners.